By Borneo specialist Nicki

 The number of travelers staying at one time is limited, and balanced against Borneans who also visit, to limit the intrusion on a tribe still learning to balance tradition with aspects of modern living.

-Danum Valley is a very protected area of rainforest, a few hours’ drive from the small town of Lahad Datu.
-Although one of the more expensive places to visit in Borneo, it’s always a highlight and brimming with wildlife.
+Danum Valley is a protected area of rainforest, a few hours’ drive from the small town of Lahad Datu.
+Although one of the more expensive places to visit in Borneo, its remote location and opportunity to explore pristine jungle, makes it worth the cost.

 From the lodge there are some high-canopy walks through the rainforest.
-Listen to the melodies of hundreds of species of birdlife, and look for cheeky red-leaf monkeys with adorable blue faces.
+Listen to the melodies of hundreds of species of birdlife, and look for cheeky red-leaf monkeys with inquisitive blue faces.

 Visit Gaya Island